Slack (legacy)

 - Build state filtering to choose the conditions for which build states send notifications.

-There is a default maximum number of 50 Slack notification services that can be added to your Buildkite organization.
-If you are an Enterprise customer and need more Slack notification services than this limit, please contact support@buildkite.com.
-Alternatively, you can use a Slack Workspace notification service, which only requires you to configure a single service for your Slack workspace.
+There is a default maximum number of 50 legacy Slack notification services that can be added to your Buildkite organization.
+If you are an Enterprise plan customer and need more legacy Slack notification services than this limit, please contact support@buildkite.com.
+To avoid this limit altogether, use a Slack Workspace notification service, which only requires you to configure a single service for your Slack workspace.

-Once your Slack notification services have been configured, notifications will automatically be sent at the pipeline level, but not on the outcomes of individual steps.
+Once your legacy Slack notification services have been configured, notifications are automatically sent at the pipeline level, but not on the outcomes of individual steps.

 The Choose notifications to send > When a build passes > After a failure ("Fixed") option ensures you're notified when a build next passes after the selected When a build is states.